osmandapp/web/main/docs/user/navigation/setup/route-details.md

 </Tabs>

-### How to access
+### How to Access

 After calculating a route in the [Navigation menu](./route-navigation.md#start--stop-navigation), you have access to "Details" about that route.
 This information is useful to use before starting a trip to improve route planning or to check information about the road ahead while driving.
 There are three ways to access the *Route Details menu*.

 1. Go to the main *Menu → Navigation*, set the route, and tap the *Details* button.
 2. Tap the *Navigation* icon on the map screen, set the route, and tap the *Details* button.